- TechProComp |

 - Austrian aerospace $50 million loss – In 2016, the CEO of an Austrian aerospace company, FAAC, lost the company $50 million by falling victim to a whaling attack.

 As you can see, the threat is very real and can lead to companies facing financial disasters.
 A whaling phishing attack can be devastating if not taken care of in advance.

 A whaling attack is 10x harder to recognize than your typical phishing attempt because the cybercriminal will usually invest more time and effort into the scam to make everything look legitimate.
 Because they target CEOs and other high-ranking positions, a whaling attack will usually contain a:

-- Sender’s email doesn’t match the domain of the company the email claims to be from.
+- The sender’s email doesn’t match the domain of the company the email claims to be from.
 The attackers will usually replace easily misread words that contain letters such as ‘m’, ‘n,’ ‘i’, ‘l,’ etc.

 - Request to share sensitive information or transfer money from one account to another.

-- Sense of urgency encourages the recipient to act quickly and to whatever they’re told in the email as fast as possible.
+- A sense of urgency encourages the recipient to act quickly and to whatever they’re told in the email as fast as possible.